National Park Oddities: Cannibal People, Conspiracy, or Wildlife?

 Badlands National Park, SD - Photo Credit: Chris Blake

-After TikToks like these went viral, hundreds of other videos have surfaced of people telling similar stories of creepy happenings in National Parks, and with the help of conspiracy theorists and groupthink, many have jumped to the same conclusion: the existence of feral, cannibal people.
+After TikToks like these went viral, hundreds of other videos have surfaced of people telling similar stories of creepy happenings in National Parks and near National Park lands, and with the help of conspiracy theorists and groupthink, many have jumped to the same conclusion: the existence of feral, cannibal people.
 These theorists assert that due to the dense and largely undiscovered nature of National Parks, that a subhuman species of people have been living in these areas and occasionally terrorizing locals and visitors alike - refusing entirely to take into account the existence of dangerous wildlife in these disappearances.
 TikToker @garcious even claims that there are several eyewitness accounts of these creatures, and that police are neglecting to investigate.
 As rumors run amok, an increasing number of people have stated that they will never enter a National Park again, for fear of these creatures.

 Sustainability scientist and content creator, Alaina Wood (known as @thegarbagequeen on TikTok) also contributed to this conversation through her TikTok, doing her best to debunk some of these rumors with a far more plausible explanation - you can view her video below: